• Skip to primary navigation

 Popcorn balls are a go-to Halloween treat, so put a spin on the traditional snack and make these Googly Eyed Popcorn Monsters!
 They’re adorably spooky and a whole lot of fun to make…and better yet, they don’t have to be perfect!

-These kooky monsters are going to be auctioned off this week to raise money for a local boy scout troop.
-They’ll be packaged up with some of my Cookies and Cream Halloween Popcorn.
+These kooky monsters are going to be auctioned off this week to raise money for a local Boy Scout troop.
+They'll be packaged up with some of my Cookies and Cream Halloween Popcorn.
 I hope these sweet treats will get a nice bid.

 I’ve kept my promise this Halloween season and created lots of really easy edible craft projects.
 This recipe requires two ingredients plus some candy eyes and will take you and your kiddos no time at all to make.